 - Sampling the locally crafted dessert wines and cheeses, and

 - Driving through Meiringspoort.

 This isolated village in the Karoo, just 60km from Graaff-Reinet is any stargazer’s dream come true.
-The small town, which only has two dirt roads in and out of the village, is the perfect escape from city life.
+The town only has two dirt roads in and out of the village, and it is the perfect escape from South Africa’s bustling urban life.
 With its rustic charm and dusty streets, Nieu-Bethesda is one of the best small towns in South Africa and one we highly recommend you visit.

 Don’t leave Nieu-Bethesda without…

 - Checking out Helen Martin’s weird, yet unique art at the Owl House,

 - Making a pit stop at the Brewery and 2 Goats Deli and